DataDog/hiring-engineers/answers.md

 Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
 When this monitor sends you an email notification, take a screenshot of the email that it sends you.

-Please refer to the screenshot below or my account (liuqi_jp@hotmail.com) to check the metric monitor I created.
+Please refer to the two screenshots below or my account (liuqi_jp@hotmail.com) to check the metric monitor I created.

 Screenshot 1: Creating the monitor